eileensanchez01/is117-team-project-1TEST/README.md

 Project Requirements:

 1. One single repository
-2. 10 major "feature" commits per team member (fixes must be marked as fixes and do not count)
+2. 10 major "feature" commits per team member (fixes to feature must be marked as "fixes" and do not count and non-feature work – creating or renaming files – should be named "task")
 3. Use Helvetica font stack
 4. Submit link to GitHub repository